-Public computers in the University Library are set up for internet access only and do not support flash drives.
+Public computers in the Marx Library are set up for internet access only and do not support flash drives.
 They do not have software like Microsoft Office installed.
 If you need to use a computer with such software, please bring a laptop.

 Selected Library Research Guides